knneth/nmos-testing/Running_the_IPMX_TR-10-1_Test_Plan.md

     IPMX-CHECK-HDMI-IS11s.bat
     ```
     - Activate reference or preferred Senders, each one using a configuration from the `cfg` directory and have the Receivers of the DuT subscribe to the streams.
-    - Make sure the reference or preferred Senders are properly configured in the UserConfig.py file
+    - Make sure the reference or preferred Senders are properly configured in the UserConfig.py file.
+The reference or preferred Sender must be used by only one Receiver at a time because the test will de-activate and re-activate it.
+    - The DuT output must be connected.

     - Test the Receivers of the DuT:
     ```batch